vardanchettri/sssihlroadshow/README.md

 ___

-**I would like to express my sincere gratitude for the insightful workshop on VLSI and RISC-V, which significantly deepened my understanding of chip design and related technologies.
-The session on VSD Quadron and VirtualBox was particularly valuable, and it has further fueled my interest in pursuing a career in VLSI and microelectronics.**
+**I would like to express my sincere gratitude for the detailed workshop on VLSI and RISC-V, which significantly deepened my understanding of chip design and related technologieswhich was very valuable and  has further fueled my interest in pursuing a career in VLSI and microelectronics.**
 <hr style="border: 3px solid black;">